-Users other than the creator of an object do not have any access privileges to the object unless the creator grants permissions.
-There is no need to grant privileges to the creator of an object, as the creator automatically holds all privileges.
-(The creator could, however, choose to revoke some of his own privileges for safety.
+There is no need to grant privileges to the creator of an object, as the creator has all privileges by default.
+(The creator could, however, choose to revoke some of his own privileges for safety.)
 Note that the ability to grant and revoke privileges is inherent in the creator and cannot be lost.
-The right to drop the object is likewise inherent in the creator, and cannot be granted or revoked.)
+The right to drop an object, or to alter it in any way not described by a grantable right, is likewise inherent in the creator, and cannot be granted or revoked.